mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 The `setHeight:width:` method should be in the "private" category to indicate that it is not meant to invoked from outside this class.

-We can use the `Rectangle` class as follows:
+We can use the `Rect` class as follows:

 ```smalltalk
 r1 := Rect new.